In the Effects & Presets panel, select the search box and type Camera-Shake Deblur.

 Threshold

 The radius of the blur is automatically decreased in areas where an edge or other prominent detail feature exists.
 The Threshold value determines how the Bilateral Blur effect decides what areas contain features to be preserved and what areas to be blurred by the full amount.
 A lower Threshold value causes more fine details to be preserved.
-A higher Threshold value causes a more simplistic result, with fewer details preserved.
+A higher Threshold value results in a more simplistic result, with fewer details preserved.

 Radius